tdolan21/libraryGPT/README.md

 2. **User Input Handling**: Accepts user questions and handles responses.
 3. **PDF Processing**: Allows users to upload PDFs and extracts text.
 4. **Text Chunking**: The extracted text is split into chunks using `CharacterTextSplitter`.
-5. **Vector Store Creation**: The text chunks are embedded using `OpenAIEmbeddings` or `HuggingFaceInstructEmbeddings`, and a vector store is created using FAISS.
+5. **Vector Store Creation**: The text chunks are embedded using `OpenAIEmbeddings` or `HuggingFaceInstructEmbeddings`, and a vector store is created using Qdrant Vector Database.
 6. **Conversation Chain Setup**: A conversational chain is set up using `ConversationalRetrievalChain` and the vector store.
 7. **Chat Handling**: Processes user input and provides responses via the chat interface.